Funtek Raid Adventure : A low-cost, Land Rover style RC car

 Our higher end models are ripe for modification and we have a wide range of wheels, tyres, bodies, electronics and more to hop-up your car.
 Check the ‘hop ups’ section for items that are suitable and feel free to contact our engineers to confirm compatibility.

-The majority of the products here qualify for free next day delivery and we will be fulfilling orders late into December to ensure all your Christmas dreams come true.
+The majority of the products here qualify for free next day delivery.
 Gifting something so specialised can be complicated so feel free to drop us a message if you require buying guidance

 We are proud of our car selection and are happy to stand behind it.
 Whilst there are many cheaper models available on the high-street and in catalogue shops, we prefer to provide cars of a quality that we are confident to support.